ConGustoAI/chat/README.md

 - Go to `https://supabase.com/dashboard/project/[your-project]/auth/url-configuration`

-  - Set the Sute URL to your domain, e.g., `https://chat.congusto.ai` , or `http://localhost:5173` for local-only.
+  - Set the Site URL to your domain, e.g., `https://chat.congusto.ai` , or `http://localhost:5173` for local-only.
   - For local development, add `http://localhost:5173/**` to the allowed redirect URLs.

 - Copy the required keys/urls:

   - Go to `https://supabase.com/dashboard/project/[your project]/settings/api` and copy the **Anon key**. and the **Project URL**.
+We don't need the SEcret key.
     - Under `Data API Settings`, disable the Data API access.

-    - This is important to disable Data API access as we don't use Supabase Row Level Security, and your data will be accessibly by anyone with the Anon key, which may be shared with the users.
+> **Note**  It is important to disable Data API access as we don't use Supabase Row Level Security, and your data will be accessibly by anyone with the Anon key, which may be shared with the users.
+IDK why supabase has it on by default.

   - Go to `https://supabase.com/dashboard/project/[your project]/settings/database`
-    - Select [x] Display connection pooler: Mode: Session and copy the **Database URL**.
+    - Select `[x] Display connection pooler: Mode: Session` and copy the **Database URL**.

 ### Local development